abhisheks008/ML-Crate/Google Devices Q and A Analysis/README.md

 **LIBRARIES**
 1) PANDAS
 2) NUMPY
-3) CATBOSOT
+3) CATBOOST
 4) MATPLOTLIB
 5) OS
 6) SCIKIT-LEARN
 7) XGBOOST
+8) SPACY

 **IMPLEMENTATION**
-1) Loaded the dataset with 20 columns having 15000 entries.
+1) Loaded the dataset with 3 columns having 997 entries.
-2) Implementated EDA with visualisation to check for relationships between data.
+2) Implementated EDA with visualisation using wordcloud to get estimate of important labels to be used later on for classification.
+3) Duplicate values were taken care of and text cleaning was implemented.
+4) Distortion score elbow for K-means was implemented.
+5) Tokenization and vectorization of textual data was implemented
-3) Model was trained efficiently with different algorithms
+6) Model was trained efficiently with different machine learning algorithms
-4) 50+ risk_score was considered as parameter for accident risk,whereas less than value signified no risk of accident.
-4) Different notebooks with different models were used for clear and concise display of information for mentor.

 **RESULT**
-1) Decision Tree calculated exceptional accuracy of 0.9996.
+1) Multivariate Logisitic Regression calculated exceptional accuracy of 0.86
-2) Whereas rest of the models had perfection of 1.0
+2) Rest of the models performed fairly well wrt to smaller database.
-3) Reason was found to be all columns are organised so perfectly that each column has power to change result based on its patterns for example:almost all speeding column entries having YES result provide >50 risk score.
-4) Similar patterns can be observed with respect to other columns.
-5) Various HyperParameters and column dropping was implemented to signify no overfitting for such a perfect database.

 ...